wwt/testing-time-java/README.md

 > Time isn’t the main thing.
 It’s the only thing - Miles Davis

 Birthdays are the best!
 Today we're going to write some tested code that creates birthday notifications for people.
-We want to make sure people born on Feb 29th aren't left out, so let's explore how we test time based classes with the `java.time` API.
+Let's explore how we test time based classes with the
+`java.time` API.

 ### Set Up